Chanty

 So, what’s better than Skype?

-Skype is gradually stepping back from the professional stage, and we think it’s time to let it go.
+As Skype takes its final bow, it’s clear that it’s time to move on.
 But here’s the good news: There’s Chanty, a shining star waiting to take its place.
 With features like effortless texting, audio and video calls, screen sharing, task management, and voice messaging, Chanty has the entire communication package for your team.
 Sign up today and see for yourself!

 mm